charlesmchen/WeView2/TutorialStretch.md

 </video>

 Here is the same UILabel shown with and without horizontal stretch.
 Since it stretches _horizontally_ in a _horizontal_ layout, its stretch _does_ effect the layout of the other subviews.

+The subview's horizontal stretch affects the size of its _layout cell_.

 {% gist 6618913 %}